 An on-court injury ended Tashi’s career before she turned pro.
 As Art’s career began to ascend, Tashi, in an attempt to stay connected to the sport at a high level, became his coach, manager, girlfriend, and (eventually) wife.
 Patrick disappeared from their lives during this time while his career derailed.

 If you’ve made it this far in the review, Challengers may sound rather dull.
-At each moment, you start to believe that the movie will become predictable or formulaic; a change in the narrative causes us to reevaluate who the protagonist is.
+At any moment, you start to think the movie will become predictable or formulaic; a change in the narrative prompts us to reevaluate who the protagonist is.
 The back-and-forth, in-and-out relationships between all three characters cause us to shift, more than once, on who we are cheering for in the culminating match.

-Ultimately, Challengers is an adept and lavish character study that unfolds methodically in ways full of sexuality and obsession (hallmarks of Guadagnino films).
-In the film’s first act, at least one of the three characters who seems like one we could care for proves that they are willing to do whatever is necessary to get what they want.
-If you stick with it and immerse yourself in the story, you’ll leave thinking it was two hours well spent, even if the result is not what you may be looking for.
+Ultimately, Challengers is an adept and lavish character study that unfolds methodically, full of sexuality and obsession (hallmarks of Guadagnino’s films).
+In the film’s first act, at least one of the three characters who seem like ones we could care for proves that they are willing to do whatever is necessary to get what they want.
+If you stick with it and immerse yourself in the story, you’ll leave thinking it was two hours well spent, even if the result isn’t what you’re looking for.

 Plot 8/10